emmakamau/Wozap/README.md

 What you will see and experience:
 1. A landing page with a navbar, a Tech section, list of resources, What's new and a footer.
-2. The navbar contains link with various types of news.
+2. The navbar contains links with various types of news articles.
 Click on the **Kenya** link and get redirected to view Kenyan news articles.
 3. The search form on the navbar allows the user to search for any article desired.
 Type in for example, **shoes** and submit.
-You'll get redirected to a search page with the number of articles related to shoes.
+You will get redirected to a search page with the number of articles found related to shoes, article title, description and a link to the main article.
 4. On the **News Sources Available**, click to be redirected to the sources main websites.
-5. The news articles are displayed on cards, click on **read article** or **view more** to get redirected to the main article or video on the source website.
+5. The news articles are displayed on cards, with a title and a brief description.
+Click on **read article** or **view more** to get redirected to the main article or video on the source website.
+6. On the particular pages such as Kenya, a section of other articles are displayed, click on the titles to get redirected to the main articles.
-6. On the footer, click on the social icons to interact with the owners of the website.
+7. On the footer, click on the social icons to interact with the owners of the website.

 ## Development
 To fix a bug or enhance an existing module, follow these steps: